An open subset of the variety of $n$- dimensional algebras, classification and automorphisms: Introduction

 A classification, up to isomorphism, of algebraic structures is one of the core problems of algebra.
 In particular, classification of all algebra structures on $\mathbb{F}^n$, over an algebraically closed field $\mathbb{F}$ and natural $n$, is one of the such problems.
 It is believed that full solution of this problem for any $\mathbb{F}$ and $n$ is impossible.
 In the current paper we are going to show that if instead of all $n$-dimensional algebras one considers some dense subset of the variety of $n$-dimensional algebras then the classification problem can be solved positively.

+In \cite{P} (Theorem 4) a theoretical existence of a non-empty open subset, consisting of simple algebras with trivial automorphism groups, of the variety of $n$-dimensional algebras is proved in $\mathbb{F}$ is algebraically closed, $Char(\mathbb{F})\neq 2$ case.
+The existence of normal(canonical) forms for algebras from that open set is shown as well(Theorem 2).

-It should be noted that this problem has been considered before in \cite{BU1} and a way of solution has been offered.
-More exactly, it has been offered an algorithm to construct a matrix $P(A)$ with a nice property which helps classify , up to isomorphism, all algebras $A$ for which $P(A)$ is invertible.
+In \cite{BU1} we also have considered similar problem and offered an algorithm to construct a matrix $P(A)$, with a nice property, which helps classify, up to isomorphism, all algebras $A$ for which $P(A)$ is invertible.
 Moreover some results regarding invariants of algebras, under assumption of existence of such a $P(A)$, have been proved as well.
 Unfortunately, further explorations have shown that the algorithm offered does not work in that form for $n$, except $n=2$ case.

 In $n=2$ case the classification problem is solved completely for the set of all algebras over any basic field $\mathbb{F}$ in \cite{BU2}.
 In \cite{ABR1, ABR2} it is shown how to get description of automorphism groups, derivation algebras, classification of different classes of two-dimensional algebras by the use of such classification result.